 The main Japanese voice cast is also returning for Diablo (Masaaki Mizunaka), Shera L Greenwood (Yu Serizawa), and Rem Galleu (Azumi Waki).
 Joining the new cast will be Miku Ito as Lumachina Weselia, Aoi Koga as Rose, Fumiko Uchimura as Horn, and Chinatsu Akasaki as Fanis Laminitus.

-The How NOT to Summon a Demon Lord Season 2 opening (OP) theme song music and ending (ED) have not yet been announced.
-However, Yuu Serizawa will be collaborating with two (not yet announced) artists for both songs.
+The How NOT to Summon a Demon Lord Season 2 OP (opening) theme song music was “Everybody Everybody” and ending (ED) “You You You”.
+Yuu Serizawa will be collaborating with two artists, DJ KOO and MOTSU, for both songs.

 The Blu-ray/DVD box set for How NOT to Summon a Demon Lord Season 1 is scheduled to release on February 24, 2021.

 - Updated April 14, 2021: Added How NOT to Summon a Demon Lord Volume 14 release date.